rogin/Snippets/Connect/HowDoI.md

 ## Export DICOM images

 _Gio_
-Do we know why this happens?
-"Error: Cannot export DICOM attachments." when I try to open the attachment it works
+Do we know why this happens? "`Error: Cannot export DICOM attachments.`" when I try to open the attachment it works

 _pacmano_